disqus/gutter/README.rst

 You might be asking, why have these ``Argument`` objects at all?
 They seem to just wrap an object in my system and provide the same API.
 Why can't I just use my business object **itself** and compare it against my switch conditions?

-The short answer is that ``Argument`` objects provide a translation layer to translate your business objects into objects that ``chimera-client`` understands.
+The short answer is that ``Argument`` objects provide a translation layer to translate your business objects into objects that ``chimera`` understands.
 This is important for a couple reasons.

-First, it means you don't clutter your business logic/objects with code to support ``chimera-client``.
-You declare all the arguments you wish to provide to switches in one location (an Argument) whose single responsibilty it to interface with ``chimera-client``.
+First, it means you don't clutter your business logic/objects with code to support ``chimera``.
+You declare all the arguments you wish to provide to switches in one location (an Argument) whose single responsibilty it to interface with ``chimera``.
 You can also contruct more savvy Argument objects that may be the combination of multiple business objects, consult 3rd party services, etc.  All still not cluttering your main application code or business objects.

-Secondly, and most importantly, Arguments return ``Variable`` objects, whih ensure ``chimera-client`` conditions work correctly.
+Secondly, and most importantly, Arguments return ``Variable`` objects, whih ensure ``chimera`` conditions work correctly.
 This is mostly relevant to the percentage-based operators, and is best illustrated with an example.

 Imagine you have a ``User`` class with an ``is_vip`` boolean field.
 Let's say you wanted to turn on a feature for only 10% of your VIP customers.
 To do that, you would write a condition that says, "10% of the time when I'm called with the variable, I should be true."
 That line of code would probably do something like this: